openstack/diskimage-builder/diskimage_builder/elements/centos7/README.rst

 =======
 centos7
 =======
-Use Centos 7 cloud images as the baseline for built disk images.
+Use CentOS 7 cloud images as the baseline for built disk images.

 For further details see the redhat-common README.